Martiless/nondairy-godmother/README.md

 * Log into their account
 * Edit a booking
 * Cancel a booking
-* Sign up to a newsletter
+* Sign up for a newsletter

 #### The website needs to allow the restaurant owner to: